don-han/git-with/README.md

 ## Why use `with`?
 `with` makes it easy to credit everyone who contributed in a pair programming or in a mob programming.
-It acknowledges the team effort leveraging [`Co-authored-by` Github feature](https://docs.github.com/en/free-pro-team@latest/github/committing-changes-to-your-project/creating-a-commit-with-multiple-authors#creating-co-authored-commits-on-the-command-line) without you having to remember your team member's Github email address or worrying about spelling their last name correctly.
+It acknowledges the team effort leveraging [`Co-authored-by` Github feature](https://docs.github.com/en/free-pro-team@latest/github/committing-changes-to-your-project/creating-a-commit-with-multiple-authors#creating-co-authored-commits-on-the-command-line) without you having to remember your team member's email address or worrying about spelling their last name correctly.

 By programmatically crediting everyone, Github can filter commits based on each author and have accurate portrayal of code contribution.